 winter seems a long time going, even though it's only January- it creeps in each night -like a tide softly slipping beneath my dwindling attention.

-time has left this town nestled into the black and white backdrop of some -obsolete aspiration, and the improbable notion of spring -fluttering in my chest.
+time has left me in this town nestled into the black and white backdrop of some -obsolete aspiration, and the improbable notion of spring -fluttering in my chest.

 yesterday